YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 The first story was about the bank's management of password files.
 Every year, the company goes through a technology audit by KPMG to assess the health of the software system.
 Um, well, it's KPMG.
 It didn't feel right to get audited by some lesser firms in terms of tech.
-Of course, external auditing is always necessary, and they did found some problems.
-One of the themis that some of the system's passwords stored naked in files.
+Of course, external auditing is always necessary, and they did find some problems.
+One of them is that some of the system's passwords stored naked in files.

 This problem was not a real problem.
 Some people think that the bare password will be used by malicious programmers.
-This view is dumb, and if the programmer needs it, there are countless ways break the systems.
+This view is dumb, and if the programmer needs it, there are countless ways to break the systems.
 Some would think that this would make it easier for external attacks.
-Another stupid view, now that they are in your intranet, what make you think the hackers would need your passwords?
+Another stupid view, now that they are in your intranet, what makes you think the hackers would need your passwords?

 Compliance did not necessary shared the same view.
 Compliance made a panic move to on-board a password management system.
 Now passwords were not scattered all over the place.
 To set passwords, you send someone to log in to our system and type in the password, then forget it (that's right).
-Get your password in real time by accessing a REST API at the start of your system.
-Hearing this password thing, I face palmed.
+Get your password in real-time by accessing a REST API at the start of your system.
+Hearing this password thing, I facepalmed.

 ![Face Palm](/assets/face-palm.jpg)

 This is masturbation, to make you feel better, and the actual effect is not there at all.
-Do you really think that set and forget is feasible?
-Is REST content really safe?
-When the whole bank's systems access your API, are you sure you won't be denial of access (DoS)?
+Do you think that set and forget is feasible?
+Is REST content safe?
+When the whole bank's systems access your API, are you sure you won't be denial-of-access'd (DoS'd)?

-Compliance has set a dead line, stipulating that all software systems company-wide should be on-board in time.
+Compliance has set a deadline, stipulating that all software systems company-wide should be on-board in time.
 There were some pioneering teams to use this system.
 Let's say disappointed was an understatement.
-The anticipated DoS happened and they could not access password in production environment.
+The anticipated DoS happened and they could not access password in the production environment.
 And the password system was put on ice.

 There are many ways to manage passwords, the best being no password.
 No password does not mean there is no authentication, there are many ways to implement system authentication without passwords.
-When the firm tried to solve problems through management methods rather than technology, and laymen to run the effort with one-size-fits-all approach, failure is inevitable.
+When the firm tried to solve problems through management methods rather than technology, and laymen to run the effort with a one-size-fits-all approach, failure is inevitable.

 The second story was also a good one.

-So I got phoned up one day, it was a lady with Eastern European accent.
+So I got phoned up one day, it was a lady with an Eastern European accent.
 (probably from the Budapest Center of Excellence).
 She said that they found that our systems had been transferring data via ftp.
-And she asked a deadline from me to port all ftp pipelines to sftp.
+And she asked a deadline from me to port all FTP pipelines to SFTP.
-Later I learned that it was a department of the Japanese branch that leaked data with ftp transmission.
+Later I learned that it was a department of the Japanese branch that leaked data with FTP transmission.
-Some big cheeses were very crossed and decided to slash all the ftp transmission pipes.
+Some big cheeses were very crossed and decided to slash all the FTP transmission pipes.

 I told her that I am visiting (CME Group) public data, why use sftp?
-She didn't seemed to have got the gist and asked when can I resolve this.
-I later told her that CME data currently only provides ftp access.
+She didn't seem to have got the gist and asked when can I resolve this.
+I later told her that CME data currently only provides FTP access.
 If you have to do sftp, I can contact them, ask for the asking price for porting to sftp.
 So which department should I bill this on?